PatternsTechGit/PT_ClientSideAuthorization/README.md

 ### Step 2 : Create the Auth Service

-Create a service **AuthService** to implement the authentication flow in services folder.
+We will create a service `AuthService` which will implement the authentication flow like **login** & **logout** behavior, We will create a new `services` folder under `app` directory and then will generate the service using command as below :

 ```
 ng generate service Auth
 ```

-Inject the angular router in the constructor
+Inject the angular router in the constructor.

 ```typescript
 constructor(private router: Router) { }